 In Photography, there are many different techniques that can be used in order to draw the viewer's attention on a certain feeling, theme, or area of an image.
 Sometimes an image becomes more powerful by being simplified, by stripping it down to it's bare essence.
-Monochromatic processing or Black and White can help you to break down an image and eliminate distracting colors, poor color combinations, or unflattering colors or harsh light.
+Monochromatic processing or Black and White can help you to break down an image and eliminate distracting colors, poor color combinations, or unflattering colors or improve harsh light.
 These are some instances where monochromatic processing can be a powerful tool in making your image a more impactful viewing experience.

 1. Simplify Colors: In this image, the cave was very dark so the image wasn't too colorful to begin with.
 The light was very white since it was during midday and the water was an unpleasant looking brown color because of all the sand.
 Desaturating this image and giving it a blueish tint helped to simplify it and draw more attention to the light coming in through the end of the tunnel.
 The dark, blue look adds a certain mood to the image as well, whereas the inharmonious colors would have made it much more confusing and unpleasant to look at.

 2. Simplify The Scene: A monochrome effect worked well in this snowy image since it was already mostly white anyways.
 Simplifying it to just one single tone helps to draw more attention to the subject and strips the scene down to the bare minimum, revealing these wavy, curvy lines full of movement.